courtneywmorris/Analysis-Examples/SQL Exercises/Exercise_and_answers.md

 WHERE max.mm = sums.total AND sums.s = max.z;
 ```

-7. You could also consider the length of the messages when determining the user's most communicated with friend.
+_7. You could also consider the length of the messages when determining the user's most communicated with friend.
 Sum up the length of all the messages communicated between every pair of users and determine which one is the maximum.
-This should only be a minor change from the previous query.
+This should only be a minor change from the previous query._

 ```sql
 CREATE TABLE msg_len AS